-Andrea Garcia-Borbón is a PhD student in Sociology at the University of California, San Diego.
+Andrea Garcia-Borbón is a PhD candidate in Sociology at the University of California, San Diego.
 Her research is situated at the intersection of race, gender, and religion, examining how social inequalities are reproduced and resisted within contemporary Christian Protestantism.
 She is interested in how communities, especially those marginalized by race, gender, and sexuality, construct meaning and joyful expression amid systems of domination.

 Her current work focuses on Latino evangelical pastors navigating institutional power, cultural identity, and theological belief within the predominantly white Southern Baptist Convention.
 Drawing on in-depth interviews, she explores the gendered theological positioning of male pastors and the racialized experiences of Latino religious leaders operating within evangelical institutions.